stacks-archive/radiks/README.md

 #### Inviting a User

 Use the `makeGroupMembership` method on a `UserGroup` instance to invite a user.
-You can pass username argument to this method if want to invite specific user.
-Or you can pass no arguments and create so called generic invitation with secretCode that user should have to activate the invitation.
+The only argument passed to this method is the username of the user you want to invite.

 ~~~javascript
 import { UserGroup } from 'radiks';